tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_animation_with_svg_and_gsap.md

 *Scalable Vector Graphics (SVG) is an XML-based markup language for describing two-dimensional based vector graphics.
 SVG is, essentially, to graphics what HTML is to text.*

 For this task, you'll use different SVG elements, but only a small subset of what's available.
 For a complete reference of SVG elements and their attributes, you can refer to the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/SVG/).
-You can add SVG images to web-pages in various ways; for this task, you'll use *inline* SVG---that is: writing the SVG code in a pair of `<svg>` tags, within the HTML.
+You can add SVG images to web-pages in various ways; for this task, you'll use *inline* SVG---that is: writing the SVG code in a pair of `<svg>` tags, among the HTML.
 For the other ways, refer to the [MDN documentation on adding SVGs to web-pages](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Adding_vector_graphics_to_the_Web).

-The `width` and `height` attributes of the `<svg>` tag define the dimensions of the graphic, like they do for GIF, JGG, or PNG image.
-I've used the [`viewBox`](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/viewBox) attribute to define the visible boundaries of the drawing area, and some inline CSS for a `max-width` of 800px.
+The `width` and `height` attributes of the `<svg>` tag define the dimensions of the graphic, like they do for GIF, JPG, or PNG image.
+I've used the [`viewBox`](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/viewBox) attribute to specify the visible boundaries of the drawing area, and some inline CSS for a `max-width` of 800px.
+This means that the image will display no larger than 800px wide, although it can scale down if necessary.
+It's always 395 pixels high.
 You'll see anything you plot between 0 and 800 pixels on the x-axis, and 0 and 395 pixels on the y-axis.

 ```html
     ...